Snakemake workflows

 --config k=5 seqs_file_list_path='transcript_paths.txt' output_directory=/tmp/mygraph \

-annotation_labels_source=sequence_headers --cores 2
+annotation_labels_source=header --cores 2